elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-chemical-formulas-represent-compounds.md

 url: /learn/chemistry/questions/how-do-chemical-formulas-represent-compounds
 score: -1.0
 related_article1:
-    id: 161828
+    id: 161843
-    title: Give an example of a heterogeneous mixture and describe its characteristics.
+    title: >-
+        What are the characteristics of homogeneous mixtures?
     subject: Chemistry
-    url: /learn/chemistry/questions/give-an-example-of-a-heterogeneous-mixture-and-describe-its-characteristics
+    url: /learn/chemistry/questions/what-are-the-characteristics-of-homogeneous-mixtures
 related_article2:
-    id: 161869
+    id: 161865
+    title: >-
-    title: What is the significance of chemical symbols in representing elements?
+        What are the key characteristics of homogeneous mixtures?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-chemical-symbols-in-representing-elements
+    url: /learn/chemistry/questions/what-are-the-key-characteristics-of-homogeneous-mixtures
 related_article3:
-    id: 161860
+    id: 161728
-    title: What distinguishes elements from compounds in pure substances?
+    title: >-
+        How are pure substances classified in terms of elements and compounds?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-distinguishes-elements-from-compounds-in-pure-substances
+    url: /learn/chemistry/questions/how-are-pure-substances-classified-in-terms-of-elements-and-compounds
 related_article4:
-    id: 161842
+    id: 161853
-    title: What distinguishes elements from compounds in pure substances?
+    title: >-
+        What are the physical properties of matter related to mass and volume?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-distinguishes-elements-from-compounds-in-pure-substances
+    url: /learn/chemistry/questions/what-are-the-physical-properties-of-matter-related-to-mass-and-volume
 related_article5:
-    id: 161826
+    id: 161860
-    title: Provide an example of a compound and explain its chemical formula.
+    title: >-
+        What distinguishes elements from compounds in pure substances?
     subject: Chemistry
-    url: /learn/chemistry/questions/provide-an-example-of-a-compound-and-explain-its-chemical-formula
+    url: /learn/chemistry/questions/what-distinguishes-elements-from-compounds-in-pure-substances
 ---

 &nbsp;